Hepatorenal Syndrome (HRS)

 - Less effective

-- Used where terlipressin unavailable
+- Used where terlipressin unavailable.

-4. Renal Replacement Therapy (RRT)
+4. Renal Replacement Therapy (RRT)-Continuous renal replacement therapy (CRRT) Preferred

 - Bridge to liver transplantation